Testing that does not reduce risk is theatre.

-• Effort drifts toward what’s easiest to automate, not what’s most expensive to break.
+• Effort drifts toward what’s easiest to automate, not what would hurt most if it failed.

-• Metrics improve while real delivery risk stays exactly the same.
+• Metrics improve while release risk remains unchanged.

 This isn’t a tooling problem.
 It’s a signal problem.
 The organisation is busy, but it still can’t clearly see when a critical journey has stopped working.